-Eat fruit and veggies for best skin color because the warm beta-carotene tone is now proven to be more attractive than a suntan.
+Eat fruit and veggies for a golden glow.
+Yep, you get the best skin color because the warm beta-carotene tone is now proven to be more attractive than a suntan.
 As a dermatologist and nutrition advocate, I'm thrilled with this latest research!

 Now it's undeniable, you definitely look more beautiful to other people when your skin has the golden glow that comes from eating fruits and veggies.

 People find the golden glow of beta-carotene in your skin more more appealing than the ashy-brown color that comes from a sun tan.

 I've thought this for years and now it's fact; in a scientific study, volunteers rated the golden skin of veggie eaters as more beautiful than the brown skin of sun tanners -- and you can get your own beta carotene 'golden glow' in as little as a month.